 Type 2 diabetes in children and teens is rising and is associated with a greater risk for diabetic kidney disease (DKD), which can lead to kidney failure and heart disease

-Severely obese teens who underwent weight loss surgery (bariatric surgery) saw a dramatic reduction in DKD and other health benefits compared with medical therapy
+Teens with severe obesity who underwent weight loss surgery (bariatric surgery) saw a dramatic reduction in DKD and other health benefits compared with medical therapy

 The initial cost and risks related to bariatric surgery should be carefully considered